Leading AI Research that Improves Care for Children

 By Dr. Marius George Linguraru, Principal Investigator at our Sheikh Zayed Institute

-This technology uses facial measurements such as the size of the nose and the angle of the eyes to pinpoint children who might be at risk and offer earlier treatment.
+This technology uses facial measurements, such as the shape of the nose and the angle of the eyes, to identify children who might be at risk and offer earlier treatment that improves their quality of life.
 It’s the future of the field.

-My research has continued throughout the global Pandemic.
+My research has continued throughout the global pandemic.
 I'm working to detect problems before a child has symptoms.
 We’re looking at newborns’ faces, brains, abdomens and chests with our quantitative imaging and machine learning technologies.
 Predicting their health risks means an opportunity for earlier, life-saving treatments and fewer emergency situations in the future.
-What better investment is there than in children?
+My team is building a home for artificial intelligence at Children’s National.
+We have a unique opportunity to lead in this field.
+The need is urgent.
+And what better investment is there than in children?